Comfort Suites East / I-44

 The Tulsa branch of the state-wide chain of comedy clubs, the Loony Bin is located inside the Village at Woodland Hills shopping center and books some of the top touring comedians in the country.

 Located in the busiest part of South Tulsa off US Highway 169, this multiplex theater features 15 screens, first-run movies, stadium seating and stereo surround-sound.
 It is also home to the only IMAX theater in Tulsa, with a screen three stories high and five stories wide.
 Unlike the bright-light arcade look of many such movie plexes, the decor here is elegant and sophisticated, reminiscent of eras past.
 Besides the standard snack bar, The Tulsa by Cinemark also offers a restaurant featuring gourmet coffee drinks.

 Rock, Hardcore, Thrash, Metal, Punk; you will get it all over here.
 You can enjoy live performances of well known artists and bands at The Monolith.
 It began as a DIY art space and has developed into a frequently visited music venue of Downtown, Tulsa.
 Cassettes on Fire, The Ocean Floor, Scales of Motion are some of the noteworthy bands who play here.

 A regular host of the annual film and music festival Tulsa Overground, this cineplex has four screens for your viewing pleasure.
 For a more enjoyable experience, sit back and relax with popcorn and a soda from the refreshment stand.
-For film times, ticket prices and further information please check the website.
+Check ahead for film times, ticket prices and further information.